KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/02-dying-resurrecting-god.md

 ## Universal Structural Analysis

-* **The Motion into Embodiment:** A voluntary declivous centropic act of a Theonic principle entering the Corporeal Realm (Embodied Soul / Mind).
+* **The Motion into Embodiment:** A voluntary declivous centropic act of a Theonic principle entering the Corporeal Realm (L₁ (ES / EM: Soma / Biosa)).
     This is not a fall, but a natural emanation of structural compassion—the Theonic movement that radiates coherence into the embodied field to stabilize what is fragmented.

 * **The Symbolic Dissolution:** The confrontation with entropic and inverse forces.
-It is not merely physical cessation, but the dissolution of the surface identity-structure (Superficial Soul / Mind).
+It is not merely physical cessation, but the dissolution of the surface identity-structure (L₂ (SS / SM: Anthra / Nousa)).
-    The god is fragmented, dismembered, or consumed—symbolizing the apparent triumph of Fragmentation (Inverse Deep Soul / Mind, Inverse Superficial Soul / Mind) and the Void of Self.
+    The god is fragmented, dismembered, or consumed—symbolizing the apparent triumph of Fragmentation (IL₃ (IDS / IDM: Fractus / Mortus), IL₂ (ISS / ISM: Echthros / Skotos)) and the Void of Self.
     This marks the necessary Deconstruction of form to release latent essence.

 * **The Sojourn in the Underworld:**
     The immersion within the embodied or inverse underworld domains.
-    It is the state in which a centropic principle abides either within the embodied density (through lawful declivous centropy) or within the inverse hypostatic layers (through entropic collapse).
+    It is the state in which a centropic principle abides either within the embodied density (through lawful Declivous Centropy) or within the inverse hypostatic layers (through entropic collapse).
-    In both cases, the Superficial Soul / Mind undergoes dissolution, allowing the core essence to be tested, clarified, and disentangled from its contingent configurations.
+    In both cases, L₂ (SS / SM: Anthra / Nousa) undergoes dissolution, allowing the core essence to be tested, clarified, and disentangled from its contingent configurations.

 * **The Resurrection / Return:** The moment of Lawful Recursion.
     The god's essence, retaining centropic integrity, activates its harmonic nature.
-    This is not reversal but transcendent synthesis—the Deep Soul / Mind reintegrates the Superficial Soul / Mind experience at a supernal octave, achieving a Resonant Return that confirms the indestructibility of coherent structure.
+    This is not reversal but transcendent synthesis—L₃ (DS / DM: Archeus / Noeüs) reintegrates the L₂ (SS / SM: Anthra / Nousa) experience at a supernal octave, achieving a Resonant Return that confirms the indestructibility of coherent structure.
     It represents Novel Emergence.

 * **The Apotheosis:** The final acclivous centropic motion, returning to Aion.